Archivio Storico e Museo Birra Peroni

 Practical information

-• Access: by appointment for groups; contact Birra Peroni communications office
+• Access to the museum: weekdays by appointment, for groups of at least 15 people; contact the Birra Peroni communications office

 • Admission: free